Health Care Assistant - Certificate

 Courses

-HCA101 - Health and Healing: Concepts for Practice
+HCA101 - Concepts for Practice

-HCA102 - Health Care Assistant: Introduction to Practice
+HCA102 - Introduction to Practice

-HCA103 - Health 1: Interpersonal Communications
+HCA103 - Interpersonal Communications

-HCA104 - Health 2: Lifestyle and Choices
+HCA104 - Lifestyle and Choices

-HCA105 - Healing 1: Caring for Individuals Experiencing Common Health Challenges
+HCA105 - Common Health Challenges

-HCA106 - Healing 2: Caring for Individuals Experiencing Cognitive or Mental Challenges
+HCA106 - Cognitive and/or Mental Health Challenges

-HCA107 - Healing 3: Personal Care and Assistance
+HCA107 - Personal Care and Assistance

-HCA109 - Practice Experience in Multi-Level/Complex Care
+HCA109 - Practice Experience in Multi-Level and/or Complex Care

 Tuition & Fees